houhuabin/ChatGPT_UI_Plus/README.md

 Jot down notes, ideas, or prompts directly within the extension.
 Our integrated note-taking feature means your thoughts and AI interactions stay connected, organized, and easily accessible.

 Prompt Management:
-This feature allows you to manage and organize prompts to enhance the quality of your interactions and explore a wide range of conversation topics with ChatGPT."
+This feature allows you to manage and organize prompts to enhance the quality of your interactions and explore a wide range of conversation topics with ChatGPT.